KhronosGroup/Vulkan-Guide/chapters/what_is_spirv.md

 ### SPIRV-Cross

 The Khronos [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) project is a practical tool and library for performing reflection on SPIR-V and disassembling SPIR-V back to high level languages.
-For more details, Hans Kristian, the main developer of SPIR-V Cross, has given two great presentations about what it takes to create a tool such as SPIR-V Cross from [2018 Vulkanise](https://www.khronos.org/assets/uploads/developers/library/2018-vulkanised/04-SPIRVCross_Vulkanised2018.pdf) ([video](https://www.youtube.com/watch?v=T5Va6hSGx44)) and [2019 Vulkanise](https://www.khronos.org/assets/uploads/developers/library/2019-vulkanised/04-SPIRV-Cross-May19.pdf) ([video](https://www.youtube.com/watch?v=lv-fh_oFJUc))
+For more details, [Hans Kristian](https://github.com/Themaister), the main developer of SPIR-V Cross, has given two great presentations about what it takes to create a tool such as SPIR-V Cross from [2018 Vulkanised](https://www.khronos.org/assets/uploads/developers/library/2018-vulkanised/04-SPIRVCross_Vulkanised2018.pdf) ([video](https://www.youtube.com/watch?v=T5Va6hSGx44)) and [2019 Vulkanised](https://www.khronos.org/assets/uploads/developers/library/2019-vulkanised/04-SPIRV-Cross-May19.pdf) ([video](https://www.youtube.com/watch?v=lv-fh_oFJUc))

 ![what_is_spirv_spriv_cross.png](../images/what_is_spirv_spriv_cross.png)